almata/Mathematics/README.md

 Function to check if a number is prime or not.
 It uses the simplest [primality test](https://en.wikipedia.org/wiki/Primality_test), which is trial division: given an input number *n*, it checks whether any prime integer *m* from 2 to √n evenly divides *n* (the division leaves no remainder).
 If *n* is divisible by any *m* then *n* is composite, otherwise it is prime.

-For convenience reasons, the function is also provided as a `isPrime` property on `Int` using an extension.
+For convenience reasons, the function is also provided as an `isPrime` property on `Int` using an extension.

 #### Example 3